intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 therefore are harmless.
 The ones that have larger fields have been audited and fuzzed in the same way as other untrusted inputs from the hypervisor.
-In addition, it is also possible to sanitize multi-bit CPUIDS against the bounds expected for a given platform.
+In addition, it is also possible to sanitize multi-bit CPUIDs against the bounds expected for a given platform.

 2.9 IOMMU
 ---------